5 Ways To Help Shelter Dogs On National Puppy Day

 Shelters do their best to provide food, shelter, and care to each animal that comes through their doors, but they cannot do it alone.
 You can help resupply animal shelters with basic essentials, click daily to help feed shelter pets, sponsor an animal, or purchase items off their wishlist.

-Dogs make our live whole, it is a fact.
+Dogs make our lives whole, it is a fact.
 They make us smile every day no matter how rough it was and are the best listeners.
 They teach us to be patient, how to live in the moment, and to appreciate the small things in life.
 If you are ready to add a puppy or dog to your family, please adopt don’t shop.

 It will be the best decision you ever made.